danthelion/cloudbuild-terraform-lab/README.md

 - `terraform/environments/dev/terraform.tfvars`
 - `terraform/environments/prod/terraform.tfvars`

-and add a variable in each with your chosen table name.
+and add a variable in each with your chosen table name, for example: `beer_table_id="beer"`

+Lastly you will need to propagate the value in the following files for the BigQuery module definitons as well:
+- `terraform/main.tf`
+- `terraform/modules/bigquery/testdata/main.tf`

 5. Before commiting your changes, verify them locally with terraform, on the `dev` environment.
 ```shell